Remote Control (The Tubes album): Reception

 Although Rolling Stone panned the album upon its release in 1979, calling it "drearily obvious and stale", two years later the same magazine loved it, limiting its praise of the subsequent album, The Completion Backward Principle, by saying, good as it was, "topping Remote Control will be difficult."
 AllMusic gives it four out of five stars.
 Crawdaddy called it "a pop/rock masterpiece."
+The Globe and Mail determined that "the Tubes are to rock music what Second City are to television – sure-handed satirists who take every opportunity to rip huge chunks of flesh from the hand of society that feeds them...
+Their music never falls short of the outrageous and devilishly clever."